Oiroizoi/evolvinator/README.md

 - Use "u" for the vowel /u/ and "v" for the consonant /w/.
 - Use "i" for both the vowel /i/ and the consonant /j/.
 Its phonetic value will be determined based on its position.
 (These sounds contrasted in Classical Latin, but the difference is unimportant in the development of the Romance Languages).
 - Choose the appropriate part of speech.
-- Note that most words in French, Spanish, and Portuguese derive from Latin accusative forms (e.g., "canem", not "canis").
+- Note that most words in the Romance languages derive from Latin accusative forms (e.g., "canem", not "canis").

 ### Old English
 - Enter an Old English word, using standard diacritics (i.e., dots for palatalization and macrons for long vowels).